Vulpolox/CompSci353Program4/README.md

 ## Setting

 The game takes place in a sprawling cave system.
-The player has to collect coins Cookie Clicker-style to progress
+The player has to collect coins Cookie Clicker-style to progress\
+Disclaimer: this game is designed to make you mad and trolls you on several instances

 ## Locations